alexchao/alexchao.github.io/content/posts/early-thoughts-on-prompt-engineering.md

 ## Domain knowledge and understanding

 Deriving an LLM-based strategy for your problem requires a thorough understanding of the domain and the ability to define a sound mental model of it.
 You will, after all, be naming things and giving instructions.
 These should be precise and unambiguous.
-To skimp on discipline here opens you up to the vagaries of the token generation.
+To skimp on discipline here exposes you to the vagaries of the token generation.
 The LLM has a universe of knowledge available to it, which &mdash; for all its benefits &mdash; primes it to wander astray of your intended path.
 Having a clear mental model of the problem, including the parts of it that don't need solving, will help keep you (and it) on track.

-Interestingly, good naming in software engineering is mostly just a benefit to humans; in prompt engineering, it is akin to algorithmic bedrock.
+Interestingly, good naming in software engineering is mostly just a benefit to humans; in prompt engineering, perhaps it could be likened to algorithmic bedrock.

 ## Problem decomposition